-I am assistant professor in the Computer Science Department of Columbia University starting in Fall of 2017.
+I am an assistant professor in the Computer Science Department of Columbia University starting in Fall of 2017.
 My area of focus is human-computer interaction (HCI), and I am looking for students who are:

 Design is an the key process for solving problems spanning from software design to graphic design.
 Although trained experts can do design work, we don’t fully understand how to do it, how to teach it, or why design is successful.
 Let’s break down and rebuild the design process from the ground up.